Vectren Electric Infrastructure Plan

 The IURC case file is available by clicking here and entering Cause Number 44910.

-For more background information on the case, please see the OUCC's fact sheet, distributed at the IURC's May 2, 2017 public field hearing in Evansville.
+The OUCC's fact sheet, distributed at the IURC's May 2, 2017 public field hearing in Evansville, offers additional information.

-The pending proposal would only affect Vectren's electric utility in southwestern Indiana.
+The proposal only affects Vectren's electric utility in southwestern Indiana.
 Infrastructure plans for Vectren's Indiana natural gas utilities were approved in 2014.

 This page will be updated based on case developments.